-No. There are 3 different ways the kiosk takes your health metrics.
+No. There are 3 different ways the Wellpoint takes your health metrics.

-The first, for Weight and BMI, is taken by standing on the foot plate of the kiosk, which is a set of scales.
+The first, for Weight and BMI, is taken by standing on the foot plate of the Wellpoint, which is a set of scales.

-Then Body Fat is taken by holding the handles on the front of the kiosk.
+Then Body Fat is taken by holding the handles on the front of the Wellpoint.
 Although a light electrical current is passed through your body, you won’t feel a thing.